uob-coms20007/uob-coms20007.github.io/computability/universal.md

 the Gödel numbering and pairing.
 The theorem says that resultant function is computable!

-In lieu of a proof, let us sketch what this function does.
+In lieu of a proof, let us sketch what the program that computes this does.

 1. Upon receiving $i$ as an argument, it decodes it as a pair $i = \phi(e, n)$.
 2. It decodes the first component $e \in \mathbb{N}$ into (the AST of) a While program $S = \gamma^{-1}(e)$.